emiliot/react-responsive/README.md

-# Mahisoft mentorship project
+# Mahisoft mentorship project Phase 2

 ## Goal

-The main goal of this workshop is to create a base project for modern web applications, and learn cool and cutting edge technologies in the process.
+The main goal of this workshop is to create a responsive web application using React.

 ## Technologies